knyar/nginx-lua-prometheus/README.md

 [log_by_lua_block](https://github.com/openresty/lua-nginx-module#log_by_lua_block)
 globally or per server/location.

-Note that recording an observation requires incrementing several histogram, which does not happen atomically and might race with metric collection (see
+Note that recording an observation requires incrementing several histogram counters, which does not happen atomically and might race with metric collection (see #161).
-#161).

 * `value` is a value that should be recorded.
 Required.
 * `label_values` is an array of label values.